The 12 Questions You Need to Ask Yourself When Starting Up a New Business

 - Does everyone have very clear responsibilities and accountabilities?

-If you can’t honestly say that everyone in your start-up knows the answers to these questions, this is a great place to start in order to ensure that these things become second nature.
+If you can’t honestly say that everyone in your start-up knows the answers to these questions, this is a great place to start.
+You’ll need this in order to ensure that these things become second nature.
 Everyone should be able to understand this core element because it’s at the heart of the business.
 It’s the ‘Why’ you need to grasp in order to understand how everything else fits in.

 If you’re clear on your purpose and values, you can make sure any hires align at every level and every step of the journey for an outstanding culture.